Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Knowledge-Level Consistency Reinforcement Learning

+Eq.~(\ref{eq:main_dual_obj}) is defined at the expectation level.
+During online RL, we instantiate it with single-sample rewards that can be computed from one generated response and the pre-built factual resources.

+\textbf{Checklist-scope recall.} Given a response $y$ and checklist $\Lambda(q)$, each checklist item is compared against the claims in $y$ and labeled as \textsc{Consistent}, \textsc{Contradictory}, or \textsc{Missing}.
+Let $N_{\text{consistent}}$, $N_{\text{contradictory}}$, and $N_{\text{missing}}$ denote the corresponding counts.
+We define the \textbf{Fact Recall Reward} as

+This reward measures how much of the verified checklist is faithfully covered by the response, and serves as a practical proxy for the verified base knowledge recall term in Eq.~(\ref{eq:main_dual_obj}).

+\textbf{Checklist-scope precision.} To sharpen supervision within the checklist scope, we additionally define the \textbf{Fact Precision Reward}

+This reward penalizes incorrect statements when the model attempts to cover checklist facts, and complements $R_{\text{recall}}$ by discouraging inaccurate coverage.

+\textbf{Global truthfulness.} Since the checklist only supervises facts that have already been mined from the base model, it cannot directly constrain all content generated beyond the checklist scope.
+To address this, we train a lightweight \textbf{Truthfulness Reward Model} on verified base-generated claims (training details in Section~\ref{sec:verifier_training}).
+For each atomic claim $c \in C(y)$, the model outputs a score $s_{\mathrm{base}}(c)\in[0,1]$, where higher scores indicate that the claim is more likely to fall inside the base model's reliable knowledge boundary.
+We define the \textbf{Truthfulness Reward} as

+\textbf{Checklist-aware truthfulness variant.} We also consider a lower-noise variant that only scores claims not already covered by the verified checklist.
+Specifically, all items in $\Lambda(q)$ are concatenated into a pseudo-response, and the claims in $C(y)$ are verified against this pseudo-response using the same protocol as the checklist reward.
+Let $C_M(y)$ denote the subset of claims marked as \textsc{Missing}.
+The variant reward is

+\textbf{Discussion.} The rewards above form our knowledge-level consistency (KLC) reward family. $R_{\text{recall}}$ increases the recall of verified base knowledge, $R_{\text{precision}}$ improves factual accuracy within the checklist scope, and $R_{\text{truth}}$ or $R_{\text{truth}}^{\text{variant}}$ provides a global retrieval-free signal against unfaithful expression.
+Together, they approximate the two desiderata in Eq.~(\ref{eq:main_dual_obj}) with per-sample signals that are efficient to compute during online RL.

-\subsection{Data Preparation for Factual Alignment}
+\subsubsection{Data Preparation for Factual Alignment}

-We construct our training data from three sources, namely ELI5~\citep{fan2019eli5}, LongFact-Gen, and LongWiki-Gen, to ensure diversity and factual grounding.
+The checklist $\Lambda(q)$ and the truthfulness reward model both rely on a practical approximation to $K_{\mathrm{vfe}}(q)$.
+We construct this approximation from three data sources, namely ELI5~\citep{fan2019eli5}, LongFact-Gen, and LongWiki-Gen, to ensure diversity and factual grounding.
 LongFact-Gen is regenerated using GPT-4.1 based on the original LongFact~\citep{wei2024long} prompts, and LongWiki-Gen is built by applying the methodology from~\citep{bang2025hallulens} to the GoodWiki corpus~\citep{GoodWiki}, ensuring no overlap with their respective test sets.
-The overall pipeline for processing these datasets, illustrated in Fig.~\ref{fig:data}, consists of four sequential stages detailed below.
-We provide the exact configuration and prompts for all components in Appendix~\ref{sec:appendix_data} and Appendix~\ref{sec:prompts}.
+The overall pipeline, illustrated in Fig.~\ref{fig:data}, consists of the following four stages.